SoulGrade/GAME-2338/Game-Reviews/Level_Editor.md

 **CONTROLS**

-*Up - Accelerate
+* Up - Accelerate

-*Down - Reverse
+* Down - Reverse

-*Left - Lean Left
+* Left - Lean Left

-*Right - Lean Right
+* Right - Lean Right

-*Z - Eject
+* Z - Eject

-*Space - Jump, Bost, Brake, or ect.
+* Space - Jump, Bost, Brake, or ect.

-1.Wheelchair Guy

-2.Segway Guy

-3.Irresponsible Dad

-4.Effective Shopper

-5.Moped Couple

-6.Lawnmower Man

-7.Explorer Guy

-8.Santa Claus

-9.Pogostick Man

-10.Irresponsible Mom

-11.Helicopter Man

 ### Level Editor
 Players can create and share their own stage to other players and load other player made stages.